 Subject to these restrictions, courses completed elsewhere with a grade of C or better may be transferred toward your degree; the grades are not computed in your grade point average, nor are they recorded on your transcript.
 This rule applies to courses completed both before and after transfer.
 Students may not receive more, and may receive fewer, than the number of credits earned at the host institutions.

 Good Standing, Academic Probation and Suspension

-Students placed on Academic Probation for two consecutive semesters will be suspended.
+Students placed on Academic Probation for two consecutive semesters will be suspended for one full academic year.
 A student who earns fewer than nine grade points in a regular semester is also subject to suspension, either at mid-year or the end of the school year.

 To remain in Good Standing, students who have completed four semesters of work must be in a major or have obtained written permission from Dean Ozment to defer declaring a major until the end of their fifth semester.

 If you are a third-year student, failing to declare or defer will result in your access to SIS being blocked and loss of your course enrollment priority for the spring term.
 No student may enroll for a sixth semester without a major.

 For more information about making satisfactory progress, see Academic Standing.

 With over 11,000 students enrolled in the College, we must, of necessity, have this rather detailed and formal set of academic regulations.
 If you need to request an exception to a rule due to mitigating circumstances, you should consult Dean Ozment as soon as possible.
 She will advise you if you may petition formally for an exception.
 For more information, see Academic Policies.